Updated: 6 hours ago

 Generally, respiratory viruses are usually transmitted through droplets created when an infected person is coughing or sneezing or through something that has been contaminated with the virus.
-Vulnerable groups of people to the coronavirus infection are those in close contact with animals and those who are caring for infected (e.g., family members and healthcare workers).
+Vulnerable groups of people to the coronavirus infection are those in close contact with animals and those who are caring for the infected such as family members and healthcare workers.

 How's the Coronavirus manifested?

 Infection symptoms can be from mild to severe.
-Common signs of infection include #respiratory problems, #fever, #cough, shortness of breath, and breathing difficulties.
-In more severe cases, the infection can cause #pneumonia, severe acute respiratory syndrome, kidney failure, and even death.
-However, the mortality rate is not known yet, and most infected people with Covid-19 experience only mild-illness and recover easily.
-The infection per se is more severe for older people and those with a chronic disease.
-Regarding the testing for the virus, the coronavirus is diagnosed by a #PCR test.
+Common signs of infection include respiratory problems, fever, cough, shortness of breath, and breathing difficulties.
+In more severe cases, the infection can cause pneumonia, severe acute respiratory syndrome, kidney failure, and even death; however, the mortality rate is not known yet, and most infected people with Covid-19 experience only mild-illness and recover easily.
+Infection is more severe for older people and those with a chronic disease.
+Regarding the testing for the virus, the coronavirus is diagnosed by a PCR test.

 How to minimize the risk of contagion?

-Stay home if you feel unwell (e.g., constantly sneezing or coughing), keep away from the crowd, and avoid mixing with other people.
+Stay home if you feel unwell (e.g., constantly sneezing or coughing); keep away from the crowd; avoid mixing with other people;

-In case you feel #sick (have a fever or difficulty breathing), seek medical care early, and share your travel history with your doctor.
+In case you feel sick (e.g., have a fever or difficulty breathing), seek medical care early, and share your travel history with your doctor;

-Avoid unnecessary contact with animals, and wash hands after contact with animals or animal products.
+Avoid unnecessary contact with animals; wash hands after contact with animals or animal products;

-Masks and personal protection equipment are recommended for #healthcare workers and other people dealing with infected people as well as for those who are infected.
+Masks and personal protection equipment are recommended for healthcare workers and other people dealing with infected people and for those who are infected;

-Don't forget to exercise regularly to maintain body and mind health.
+Don't forget to exercise regularly to maintain body and mental health;

 Stay updated on the coronavirus since what's known might change.

-The Covid-19 outbreak possesses a big challenge for all countries.
-It is too soon to speak about the coronavirus consequences as it's feared that the #crisis hasn't yet reached its full strength and potential both in terms of financial and life losses.
+The Covid-19 outbreak possesses a big challenge for all countries; it is too soon to speak about the coronavirus consequences as it's feared that the crisis hasn't yet reached its full strength and potential both in terms of financial and life losses.
 Anyway, the virus continues to induce governments to impose drastic and extraordinary measures to defuse a global health crisis.
-Therefore, many countries have proclaimed a state of emergency, declared a countrywide #lockdown, announced a mandatory #quarantine for anyone entering the country, suspended international flights, and introduced travel restrictions to try to contain the virus's spread.
+Therefore, many countries have proclaimed a state of emergency; declared a countrywide lockdown; announced a mandatory quarantine for anyone entering the country; suspended international flights; introduced travel restrictions to try to contain the virus's spread.
 These extreme measures have caused many protests worldwide since some people believe that measures are oppressive and not commensurate with the threat of infection.

-Speaking of the world #economy, although the coronavirus has shaken the global economies, it could take a few months to fully see the aftermath of the crisis.
-There have already been dramatic shifts and continued volatility in #stock #markets, affecting investments.
-Global #trade is facing a downsize since China – the world's largest exporter of goods – has decreased activities to try to contain the spread of Covid-19.
-Also, the travel industry has been massively impacted since suspended flights and canceled #business trips and #vacations.
+Speaking of the world economy, although the coronavirus has shaken the global economies, it could take a few months to fully see the aftermath of the crisis; there have already been dramatic shifts and continued volatility in stock markets, affecting investments.
+Global trade is facing a reduction since China—the world's largest exporter of goods—has decreased activities to try to contain the spread of Covid-19.
+Also, the travel industry has been massively impacted since suspended flights and canceled business trips and vacations.
 Likewise, many other businesses requiring international travel are suffering.
 As a result, many projects are put on hold or failed and people's jobs are affected, causing greater anxiety over an already chaotic situation.
-Some experts say that global #recession is inevitable.
+Some experts say that the global recession is inevitable.

-Also, one of the social concerns is #fear and #panic among people.
-Although experts and authorities urge the population not to panic, there is a trend with consumers around the world, stockpiling goods like hand sanitizer, canned foods, and toilet paper.
-It all reminds of movies on the apocalypse.
+Also, one of the social concerns is fear and panic among people.
+Although experts and authorities urge the population not to panic, there is a trend with consumers around the world, stockpiling goods like hand sanitizer, canned foods, and toilet paper; it all reminds of movies on the apocalypse.
 Needless to say that it is an overreaction probably caused by some headlines of the world's media lately.
 Anyway, rest assured, there is no need for panic buying nor fear since not all is so bad.
-Keep in mind that there have been reported cases of over 6,186,611 recovered from the disease.
+Keep in mind that there have been reported cases of over 22,339,980 recovered from the disease.

-The bottom line, it is crucial to stay positive and calm, use your common sense, and be socially responsible.
-Also, do not share false information about the infection, take care of your health to protect yourself and others, and stay informed about coronavirus.
-In case you are looking for a reliable way to ensure all-around protection for you, your business, and assets, Nemesis Protection can help you since our company continues to support critical functions of our customers by providing security and intelligence services in this complex situation and hard time.
-We always adhere to health procedures and best practices to prevent virus spread and to protect our clients, personnel, and others.
+The bottom line, it is crucial to stay positive and calm, use your common sense, and be socially responsible; also, do not share false information about the infection, take care of your health to protect yourself and others, and stay informed about coronavirus.
+In case you are looking for a reliable way to ensure all-around protection for you, your business, and assets, Nemesis Protection Global LLC can help you since our company continues to support the critical functions of our customers by providing protective and investigative services in this complex situation and hard time.
+We always adhere to health procedures and best practices preventing virus spread and to protect our clients, personnel, and others.
 For more info, get in touch at email@example.com.